-Brand Names: Absorbine Athletes Foot, Absorbine Jr. Antifungal, Aftate For Athletes Foot, Blis-To-Sol, Desenex Spray, Fungatin, Fungi-Guard, Genaspor, Hongos, NP 27, Podactin, T-Athlete, Tinactin, Tinaspore, Ting
+Brand Names: Absorbine Athletes Foot, Absorbine Jock Itch, Absorbine Jr. Antifungal, Aftate For Athletes Foot, Aftate For Jock Itch, Athlete's Foot Antifungal Liquid, Blis-To-Sol, Clarus Antifungal, Desenex Spray, Fungatin, Fungi-Guard, Fungoid-D, Genaspor, Hongos, LamISIL AT Defense Cream to Powder, LamISIL Defense, Mycocide NS, NP 27, Podactin, Q-Naftate, T-Athlete, Tinactin, Tinactin Jock Itch, Tinaderm, Ting, Tolcylen

 What are the possible side effects of tolnaftate topical?

 Stop using tolnaftate topical and call your doctor at once if you have skin irritation after applying this medicine.

 Common side effects may include mild itching, dryness, or peeling of treated skin.